The Sweet Occasion

 • All-purpose flour.
 Gives your cookies the perfect texture (soft and tender).

 • Baking soda and baking powder.
-The leavening agents that contribute to the cookie’s spread and rise for a light and chewy texture.
+The leavening agents contribute to the cookie’s spread and rise for a light and chewy texture.

 • Salt.
 Enhances the sweetness of the cookies.
 A little bit goes a long way.